 Branching Out® is OHB’s Independent Living Program that helps young adults develop the skills and confidence needed to live self-sufficient, productive lives.
 Young adults in Branching Out have access to social services, life skills development, education assistance, scholarships, workforce readiness training and housing assistance.
 Independent Living Staff work with youth throughout their time in the program and in the final phase of Branching Out, clients have the opportunity to become peer mentors.

 Who We Serve

-Branching Out serves young adults ages 14 to 26 who are current or former state wards.
+Branching Out serves young adults ages 14 to 26, many of which are current or former foster care youth.
 These young adults live on their own in the community but are often living in a state of crisis.
 Upon joining the Branching Out Program these youth become part of a community of growing young adults who are supported by their peers and the caring Branching Out staff.